Essential travel info and city map

 Reasons to stay in Geneva

 If you are planning a long vacation in Switzerland (for example two weeks or more), you can start with a day or two in Geneva.
-This is especially recommended if you’re interested in culture, museums and city visits in general.
+I especially recommended this if you’re interested in culture, museums, and city visits in general.
 Then proceed to the Alps to see the mountains.

-If you have booked a late flight to Geneva or an early flight from Geneva, it makes sense to stay the night and explore the city for a couple of hours.
-You can find airport hotels here.
+If you have booked a late flight to Geneva or an early flight from Geneva, I’d encourage you to explore the city before you resume your journey.
+If you spend the night in the city or near the airport, you can usually spend a couple of hours in the town center.

 Reasons to skip Geneva

-Geneva is not situated in the mountains and it’s located in one of the utmost corners of Switzerland.
-So we think it’s not an ideal base if you want to make day trips all over Switzerland.
+Geneva is not situated in the mountains and it’s located in one of the most remote corners of Switzerland.
+So in my view, it’s not an ideal base if you want to make day trips all over Switzerland.

 Geneva FAQ